nterium/Data_Analytics/EDA_Moscow_public_food_service/README.md

 # EDA of Moscow food services market

-NOTE: The information inside notebook is in Russian but you can assess the code at least.
-The translation is in process.
+<font color=Red>NOTE: The information inside notebook is in Russian but you can assess the code at least.
+The translation is in process.</note>

 ## The purpose